 - Specify the products/services that correspond to the sign indicated.
 This must include the type of product/service.

 - In case of multiple-class registration, the products/services must be grouped according to the product type with the corresponding number and order stated by The International Classification (Niza Classification).

 - In case of a foreign priority claim on the basis of a registration presented in another country, you must include the registry application number, as well as the country in which the application was presented.
 In this particular case, the applicant can either enclose a Certified Copy issued by the entity in charge of the first registration, or the Certificate of the date of presentation certified and translated into Spanish if necessary.

 - Signature of the applicant or the representative.

 - Enclose receipt of the processing fee.
 The estimated cost is 13.9% of the Peruvian Tax Unit (UIT).

 Reach out for assistance with your trademark registration in Peru

 Peru shows economic promise and growth in a range of booming and emerging industries.
 It’s no surprise that this up-and-coming economic power is attracting attention from foreign entrepreneurs and investors across the world.

 Protecting your brand during an expansion into Peru and the Latin American region is vital; it’s a one-off process that with legal assistance, can be quick, painless, and secure your company’s public image into the foreseeable future.
 Our customized business solutions and wealth of local expertise will ensure your business venture starts off on the right track.

 At Biz Latin Hub, a global law with a local perspective we can help.
 Tap into this dynamic market with an enduring brand and market entry strategy.
-For help with legal, accounting, recruiting, and/or commercial representation during your expansion, reach out to us at here.
+For help with legal, accounting, recruiting, and/or commercial representation during your expansion, contact us now.